Michael-McD/openai-quickstart-python-kana/README.md

 # OpenAI API Kanji to Kana - Python example app

-This is an example Japanese Kanji to Kana generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This is a Japanese Kanji to Kana generator app based on the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup